Synod on Synodality: Preparation

-On 24 May 2019, Nathalie Becquart was appointed, along with four other women and one man, as consultor to the general secretariat of the Synod of Bishops in the Catholic Church.
-It is the first time for women to be appointed to that position.
-Becquart saw the appointment as a part of Pope Francis's effort "to implement synodality at every level of the Church’s life" and to benefit from the important contribution that women can make.
+On 24 May 2019, Nathalie Becquart was appointed, along with four other women and one man, as consultor to the general secretariat of the Synod of Bishops of the Catholic Church.
+It was the first time for women to be appointed to that position.
+Becquart saw the appointment as a part of Pope Francis's effort "to implement synodality at every level of the Church's life" and to benefit from the important contribution that women can make.
 Becquart proposed a symbolic step of asking a woman to lead the retreat for the Roman Curia one year.
 On 6 February 2021, Pope Francis appointed Becquart as an undersecretary of the Synod of Bishops, making her the first woman to have the right to vote in the Catholic Synod of Bishops.
+On April 26 2023, Pope Francis announced that women would be allowed to vote at the Sixteenth Ordinary General Assembly of the Synod of Bishops, marking the first time women were allowed to vote at any Catholic Synod of Bishops.

 Cardinal Mario Grech, secretary-general of the Synod of Bishops, said that the synod was not like a parliament, where one sides stands to gain as the other loses.
 It is also not as important who has a vote on the final document, he said, as much as Catholics around the world "dialogue, converse, discern together in order to" find consensus.

+On 10 July 2023, five cardinals—Walter Brandmüller, Raymond Leo Burke, Zen Ze-Kiun, Juan Sandoval Íñiguez, and Robert Sarah—sent a set of dubia to Pope Francis concerning the upcoming synod.
+The cardinals say that the pope answered those dubia the next day and gave them his answers privately.
+However, since the pope did not answer those dubia with "yes" or "no", the five cardinals then submitted on 21 August 2023 another set of dubia rewording the previous set of dubia; the pope did not answer this latest set.
+On 2 October 2023, a few days before the beginning of the synod, those five cardinals publicly complained they had not received answers to their second set of dubia.
+Hours after this public complaint, the Holy See publicly released their answers to the first set of dubia and criticised the cardinals for talking about those matters in public.

+The guidelines for the synod were published on 4 October 2023.
+They stated, among other things, that to preserve "the freedom of expression of each and all regarding their thoughts and to ensure the serenity of the discernment in common, which is the main task entrusted to the assembly, each of the participants is bound to confidentiality and discretion regarding both their own interventions and the interventions of other participants".
+The guidelines stipulate that "[t]his duty remains in force once the synodal assembly has ended".

+Ecumenical reach

+Before the beginning of the synod, Pope Francis invited all Christians for a Synod prayer vigil in St. Peter's Square on 30 September 2023.
+Important church leaders were present, among whom were: